ryerac/AJeff/README.md

 [![CI](https://github.com/ryerac/AJeff/actions/workflows/ci.yml/badge.svg)](https://github.com/ryerac/AJeff/actions/workflows/ci.yml)

 AJeff is a small Windows portable app for configuring AJAZZ macro pads without relying on the vendor application.
 A project born out of an evening of simply not wanting to use the official software.
+For full transparency, this app was heavily human-led, but coded using Codex and similar agents.

 It discovers supported devices over USB HID, presents their controls in a visual editor, and lets you turn buttons and dials into useful desktop actions.